lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 ### Why active rebalancing

-Today, stake redistribution across Node Operators and modules happens only through organic inflows (new deposits) and outflows (withdrawal demand).
-When a module or an individual operator drifts above its target stake, there is no protocol-level lever to correct it on a controlled schedule.
+Today, stake redistribution across Node Operators and modules happens mostly through organic inflows (new deposits) and outflows (withdrawal demand).
+The two existing levers beyond this flow serve other purposes: the **boosted exit mode** of the operator target limit ([LIP-25](lip-25.md)) is a measure for offboarding an operator, and the **deposit reserve** ([LIP-35](lip-35.md)) is a static mechanism for guaranteeing a stable flow of deposits to a dedicated module, as with the CMv2 onboarding.
+Neither can pull an over-target CMv2 operator back toward its target stake on a controlled schedule.
 For CMv2 we need a mechanism that can deliberately move the module toward its target distribution while staying compatible with the regular withdrawal and deposit flow.
 The withdrawal-based VEBO-7002 flow makes such a mechanism natural to express: rebalancing is simply additional, rate-limited exit demand against over-target operators.

 ## Specification